 - UofL's LEED Gold certified Center for Predictive Medicine on the Shelby campus features a "Birthday" Garden with a compost bin.

-- Special indoor collection bins for plant-based materials picked-up for composting by volunteers are available at:
+- Special indoor collection bins for plant-based materials picked-up for composting are available at:

 - Strickler 310 (Communication Department)

 - Urban & Public Affairs 112 (1st floor kitchen)